 358-5, Academy Center, Yamabuki-cho, Shinjuku-ku, Tokyo 162-0801, Japan

 Hours of Operation: 9 AM–12 PM, 1–5 PM.
 JST (closed on weekends and public holidays in Japan)

 Registration and banquet fees

 - The registration fee is the same for members and non-members.
-Also, the registration fee is the same for online and on-site participants.

 - The registration fee amount will be applied when the payment procedure is completed by the due date.